Brauckhoff/Group-Project/README.md

 task: **determine the fraction of HiFi reads that were mapped to MAGs**

-1. use Minimap2 (v2.21) to map the raw reads to the corresponding assembly
+Minimap2 (v2.21) is used to map the raw reads to the corresponding assembly.

 command from the paper:
 ```